Periodisation of Roman civilisation: Origin of Western Civilisation

-Some view fall of Rome (with the western Roman Empire), influenced by Gibbon, as being constructed by European and American intellectuals who feared the collapse of the 18th century civilisation they belonged to.
-According to Edward J. Watts, it was influenced by Marcellinus Comes, to frame Justinian's war on Italy a certain way.
+Some view fall of Rome (with the western Roman Empire), influenced by Gibbon, as being constructed by European and American intellectuals who feared the collapse of the 18th-century civilisation they belonged to.
+According to Edward J. Watts, it was influenced by Marcellinus Comes to frame Justinian's war on Italy in a certain way.
 This view was challenged by what we now call Late Antiquity.

 The term Spätantike, literally "late antiquity", has been used by German-speaking historians since its popularization by Alois Riegl in the early 20th century.
 It was given currency in English partly by the writings of Peter Brown, whose survey The World of Late Antiquity (1971) revised the Gibbon view of a stale and ossified Classical culture, in favour of a vibrant time of renewals and beginnings, and whose The Making of Late Antiquity offered a new paradigm of understanding the changes in Western culture of the time in order to confront Sir Richard Southern's The Making of the Middle Ages.

-Anthony Kaldellis's The New Roman Empire: a history of Byzantium is a modern graduate level narrative of the eastern Roman Empire.
-His history has the goal to dismantle "obsolete ideologies and the cognitive dissonance required to maintain them" and posits the eastern Roman Empire is the actual origin of the West's core elements, and not Ancient Rome.
+Anthony Kaldellis's The New Roman Empire: a history of Byzantium is a modern graduate-level narrative of the eastern Roman Empire.
+His history aims to dismantle "obsolete ideologies and the cognitive dissonance required to maintain them" and posits that the eastern Roman Empire is the actual origin of the West's core elements, and not Ancient Rome.